 Finally, there is a third option called a “design plus mark.”
 This means that the trademark registration covers more than just words and numbers.
 You might file this type of application when you wish to protect certain colors, designs, logos, graphics or other distinctive elements pertaining to your logo.
 This is very similar to a stylized mark, however; a stylized mark does not always contain images (i.e. can be words only) and a design plus mark always has some type of image, photo or graphic.

 It is always recommended to file an application for each type of mark if possible i.e. plain text, stylized and design.
 However, that is not always an option.
 If your company does not have a logo or a specialized way of displaying its company name, or is unable to file more than one application due to finances, then the plain text trademark application should be chosen.
 The plain text trademark application tends to be the most recommended application as it offers the mark a greater general protection.
 Because a specific style of the company name is not being trademarked, the mark may be modified depending on the products or goods it is being placed upon, and updated if you later desire to change the color or design.
 In other words, the company would not be limited to a specific color, size or font.
 For example, with a plain text trademark, our firm could change our logo from to , for our future Ireland office!

-For more information on registering a trademark, please contact Hunter Business Law at Katelyn@hunterbusinesslaw.com.
+For more information on registering a trademark, please contact Katelyn J. Dougherty at Hunter Business Law via email: Katelyn@hunterbusinesslaw.com.